dicksonf1/Py_Scripts/README.md

 # Py_Scripts
 Python beginner scripts

-Have fun coding in pythin awesome language ever. this is how I am learning python for my Data Science projects
+Have fun coding in python, awesome language ever.
+This is how I am learning python for my Data Science projects